EuroMH/PyInfosFinder/README.md

-# PyMalWare - Info Stealer Toolkit
+# PyInfosFinder - Info Stealer Toolkit

 **Note**: The use of this toolkit for malicious purposes, such as unauthorized access to systems, stealing information, or causing harm to others, is **illegal** and **unethical**.
 This repository is provided for educational purposes only, and the code should not be used for any harmful activity.

 ## Description

-`PyMalWare` is a Python-based malware/info-stealer toolkit that collects a variety of system and user information, including:
+`PyInfosFinder` is a Python-based malware/info-stealer toolkit that collects a variety of system and user information, including:

 - **IP address**
 - **Geolocation**